xibbit/xibbit/client/infernoapp/README.md

+# `inferno-public-figure` â€” a React xibbit frontend demo

+The Public Figure demo web application using React xibbit which can be connected to any Public Figure xibbit backend.

+# `create-inferno-app` â€” a port of create-react-app for Inferno

 This project was bootstrapped with [Create Inferno App](https://github.com/infernojs/create-inferno-app).

 Below you will find some information on how to perform common tasks.<br>